MichaelStevenson2207/MichaelStevenson2207/README.md

 - I generally like to complete engagements from start to finish

 🔭 I’m currently working on:
+- NI direct DotNet core template
+- Various class library toolkits

+:volcano: Recently completed projects:
 - Department of Education NI Exceptional closures application
 - Department of Education NI Apply to be a governor application
 - Department of Education NI <a href="https://de-institutions-api-sandbox.london.cloudapps.digital/index.html">Schools & Institutions api</a>
-- LPS Reval 2023
-- Various class library toolkits

-:volcano: Recently completed projects:
 - <a href="https://check-eligibility.nidirect.gov.uk/probate">Apply for Probate online</a> Northern Ireland for DoJ (a massive project)
 - <a href="https://edd-pointerapi-production.london.cloudapps.digital/index.html">Pointer NI</a> address lookup api
 - BCS time recording system